-Shipmondo has experienced that one of the features that the customers liked the most, was delivery to a parcel shop or parcel box.
-But that can lead to great challenges for the shipping professionals and the shops where parcels can be delivered, which can have a hard time keeping up.
+Shipmondo has experienced that one of the features the customers were most fond of was the deliverance to a parcel shop or parcel box.
+But that can pose great challenges for the shipping people and the delivery shops as they struggle to keep up.
 Therefore you should add multiple shipping agencies.
 This can make your deliveries more flexible as you open up for more locations and home deliveries.
 With Shipmondo you can ship with GLS, dao, PostNord, Bring, Danske Fragtmænd, and DHL express, all in one place.

 Shipmondo has gathered the Shipping agents’ distribution plans on Black Friday, so you can get a better overview of what you’ll be able to promise your customers.

-We mentioned personalized messages for the customers earlier, as a way of creating a better customer experience, and Shipmondo is a strong partner in this.
+We mentioned personalized messages for the customers earlier as a way of creating a better customer experience, and Shipmondo is a player within this field.
 They have a built-in tool on their platform that allows you to write completely personalized messages on both SMS and/or email.
 You can automatically add the information you have on the customer, such as name, package number and track’n’trace link.
-That helps you build a brand that is close to the consumer, and that is valued, especially on Black Friday.
+That helps you build a brand that seems closer to the consumer, and that is valued, especially on Black Friday.

 When you integrate your Rackbeat account with your Shipmondo user, data is instantly synchronized between the platforms.
 That means that whether you prefer to register shipping in Rackbeat or Shipmondo, the shipping is automatically created in the other system.
-It’s completely free to integrate the two services, and with the integration you are getting an enterprise level setup with very little cost.
+It’s completely free to integrate the two services, and with the integration you are getting an enterprise level-setup for a very reasonable price.

 You can read much more about Shipmondo and the advantages they offer on their website: www.shipmondo.com